 Most sole traders will not need to conduct a fit and proper assessment on themselves.
 This is because neither the governing SMFs nor the Certification Regime apply to a sole trader themselves, though these functions can apply to their employees.

-Sole traders don’t need to get references about themselves from previous employers to perform a Senior Management Function as the sole trader.
+Sole traders don’t need to get references about themselves from previous employers to perform a Senior Management Function as a sole trader.
 Firms do not need to request a regulatory reference for a candidate if they were previously a sole trader.

 Sole traders do not need to conduct criminal records checks on themselves.